Linux and Unix tail command tutorial with examples

 Tutorial on using tail, a UNIX and Linux command for outputting the last part of files.
 Examples of outputting the last ten lines of a file, limiting the number of lines, limiting the number of bytes, showing multiple files, watching a file for changes and using pipes.

-The UNIX and Linux sort command
+The UNIX and Linux tail command

-The UNIX and Linux sort command
+The UNIX and Linux tail command

 What is the tail command?